pzaeemfar/ip2co/README.md

 ## Notes

-* The program automatically downloads the GeoLite2 database to `/tmp/GeoLite2-Country.mmdb` if missing
 * Invalid IP addresses are skipped with optional debug info
 * Private and unrecognized IP ranges return "Unknown" as country code
 * If stdin is empty, IPs from CLI arguments are used